silvercircle/silvercircle.github.io/_posts/2017-08-21-Jekyll-personal-faq.markdown

 ## Escape liquid tags when highlighting code

 If you need to highlight a code block containing liquid tags, you have to "escape" it.
 By default, liquid tags are parsed in markdown content and this includes a block defined for syntax highlighting.
 You have to enclose the liquid code in [% raw %] ... [% endraw %] tags (note, I have to use square brackets here, otherwise the tags wouldn't show up) to prevent it from being parsed instead of just highlighted.
 The raw tag was a plugin in older versions of Jekyll but is now included in Jekyll 3.

 ## Accessing front matter variables in the post

 All variables defined in the FrontMatter are available as members of the *page* object.
-If FrontMatter defines the title then you can access it via {% raw %} **{{ page.title }}** {% endraw %} in the post.
+If FrontMatter defines the title then you can access it via {% raw %} **{{ page.title }}** {% endraw
+%} in the post.
 In a similar way you can access these variables when iterating over post collections in a loop.

 All configuration variables defined in the site configuration (*_config.yaml*) are available in the `site` namespace.

 ## When exactly is a FrontMatter block necessary?

 Basically, for all pages that become content pages.
 It doesn't matter whether the page is a markdown document or plain HTML - if it's going to become its own page, it needs a FrontMatter block.
-Layouts do not need any and neither do fragments that are included, because technically, they become a part of the page that includes them..
+Layouts do not need any and neither do fragments that are included, because technically, they become a part of the page that includes them.
+{:dc}

 ## Check whether the current item is the last in an iteration